 - Speakers are compensated if you charge attendees.
 I only speak without a fee at free community events.

 - If I am on a panel, I will not be the only nonbinary person or woman.
 The panel will not be entirely white.

 - If I am expected to present on a machine that is not my own, or your setup cannot accommodate an HDMI connection, you will give me at least one week's notice.

-Jess Unrein is a Data Engineer at ActiveCampaign and a PyOhio organizer.
+Jess Unrein is a Chicago based Software Engineer and a PyOhio organizer.

-Jess Unrein is a Data Engineer at ActiveCampaign and helps organize PyOhio.
-Ve is also a writer, public speaker, and community organizer based in Chicago.
+Jess Unrein is a Chicago based software engineer who helps organize PyOhio.
+They are also a writer, public speaker, and community organizer.

-Jess Unrein is a data engineer with a passion for Python and community organizing.
-Ve currently works at ActiveCampaign and helps organize PyOhio, the Midwest's largest Python conference.
-In vis spare time ve also writes about tech on dev.to, gives talks at local meetups, writes zines, and hangs out with vis cats.
+Jess Unrein is a software engineer with a passion for Python and community organizing.
+They are based in Chicago and they help organize PyOhio, the Midwest's largest Python conference.
+In their spare time they also write about tech on dev.to, give talks at local meetups, write zines, and hang out with their cats.

-Ve originally studied Political Science and Music in college.
-After a brief stint with AmeriCorps and Mile High United Way, ve attended Dev Bootcamp (RIP) and has never looked back.
-Now ve wants to help other nontraditional learners succeed in the field of software development.
+They originally studied Political Science and Music in college.
+After a brief stint with AmeriCorps and Mile High United Way, they attended Dev Bootcamp (RIP) and never looked back.
+Now they want to help other nontraditional learners succeed in the field of software development.